 But my eyes can’t see everything — can radar do that?

 No. By definition radar requires an echo to be formed by an object so it can detect it, so surfaces that absorb radio waves or allow them to pass right through can’t be picked up by these systems.
 Military research has also shown that certain fuselage shapes tend to redirect radio waves as opposed to reflecting them, which would make a vehicle, airplane or ship partially or fully invisible to radar.

-One other trick you can use to avoid radar detection is to fly close to the ground, known to airmen as a nap-of-the-earth run.
-The idea behind this is that an airplane flying very close to the ground could avoid detection by using the terrain as cover from incoming radio waves.
+One other trick you can use to avoid radar detection is to fly close to the ground, which is known to airmen as a nap-of-the-earth run because an airplane flying very close to the ground could avoid detection by using the terrain as cover from incoming radio waves.
 It’s a very dangerous maneuver, putting the craft at risk from crashing into the terrain or power cables.
-Another disadvantage is that the crafts become very easy to spot from the ground — helicopters perform NOE crafts at a few meters above the ground, while jet fighters usually stay at about 50-60m altitude.
+Another disadvantage is that the crafts become very easy to spot from the ground — helicopters perform NOE crafts at a few meters above the ground, while jet fighters usually stay at about 50-60 meters in altitude.

 Also, while concentrated radio waves can pass through objects that light can’t penetrate, processing the echo back into any meaningful information is extremely difficult, although we’ve seen some fruitful efforts in this area.
-So in theory, large enough slabs of concrete could mask an object from radar — but I think the huge chunks of concrete would be pretty conspicuous, as well as heavy, so it kinda defeats the purpose.
+So in theory, large enough slabs of concrete could mask an object from radar — although the huge chunks of concrete would be pretty conspicuous, as well as heavy, so that kind of defeats the purpose.

 Phew, that was a long read, but the next time a cop pulls you over for a speeding ticket, start explaining how his radar gun works.
 Who knows, you might wiggle out of a fine.